Engee documentation

 Details

-Vector of acoustic conductivity values.
-The values should be specified in ascending order.
-The dimensionality of the vector corresponds to the Opening fraction vector.
+The vector of acoustic conductivities.
+The values must be specified in ascending order.
+The dimension of the vector corresponds to the dimension of the Opening fraction vector.

 Dependencies